-• The need for standards to be based on risk analysis using the best available scientific evidence.
+The need for standards to be based on risk analysis using the best available scientific evidence.

-FSANZ's approach to the safety assessment of GM foods applies concepts and principles outlined in the Codex General Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2004).

-An Applicant for a GM food submits to FSANZ, a comprehensive dossier of qualityassured raw experimental data.
-In addition to the information supplied by the Applicant, other available resource material including published scientific literature and general technical information is used in the safety assessment.
+FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex General Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2004).
+Based on these principles, the risk analysis undertaken for MON88701 cotton used the best scientific evidence available.
+The Applicant submitted to FSANZ, a comprehensive dossier of quality-assured raw experimental data.
+In addition to the information supplied by the Applicant, other available resource material including published scientific literature and general technical information was used in the safety assessment.